Many equine professionals have a difficult time identifying the difference between compliance/ submission and cooperation in a horse.

 This is an important skill to develop for your work in the Natural Lifemanship model, whether you are practicing TF-EAP, teaching riding lessons, training your horses, or coaching a client in professional or personal growth and development.
 If you’ve been to a Fundamentals of Natural Lifemanship training, you may recall your trainers talking about the difference between compliance and cooperation.
 You may have experienced the difference in your round-pen work with the horses at your training.

 Neurobiologically, in both humans and horses, the difference between compliance and cooperation is dependent on which part of the brain the behavior or action is coming from.
 If the action is done out of alarm, fear, or terror, it is originating in the lower regions of the brain, and is, therefore, compliance (I can’t escape this pressure or fight it and remain safe, so I must submit to it in order to survive).

 Please don’t walk away from this list believing that any time a horse shows any of these signs, it means he’s dissociative.
 Use your, your mental health professional’s, and your client’s discernment in understanding what is happening in the horse within the context of the relationships at play.
 This list assumes observation of a horse in good physical condition with no known health problems (horses with chronic pain or health problems are likely to be dissociating from this pain on a regular basis).

+2. Right before the horse did what was requested, the horse was resisting (running or fighting) and began licking and chewing during the resistance right before he did what was requested.
 Imagine a horse running around a round pen when you are asking for attachment.
 He runs and runs, begins licking and chewing while running, then suddenly turns towards you and starts walking toward you.
 That’s compliance, not cooperation.

 This one is seen less often because it is a more extreme form of dissociation for a horse.
 In my experience, this can be a good indication that this horse has a very strong pattern of dissociation and had likely been acting in a state of compliance and submission long before you observed this behavior.

 Reccia Jobe partners with therapists to offer TF-EAP.
 She also does equine assisted personal development and life coaching.
-For more information visit www.RecciaJobe.com
+For more information visit www.pecancreekeap.com